dwyl/gogs-server/README.md

 -->

 #### Add SSH Key

+Add your `ssh` key to the `Gogs` instance so that you can interact with the repo via `git` in your terminal.

 Copy the **_`public`_** `ssh` key on your main computer.
 In my case the `id_rsa.pub` file is located at